 I was looking for a convenient way to customize a few community-developed projects and to keep these modifications up to date with the latest stable version of said projects.
 For example, let say I want to create a custom variation of WordPress version 2.6, (beyond just writing a theme), update it automatically when version 2.6.1 comes out, and be warned if there are conflicts between my customizations and the new code in WordPress 2.6.1.
-Using two version control systems concurrently (namely git and subversion) eases this situation and prevents losing modifications by accident during the updates.
+Using two version control systems concurrently (namely and subversion) eases this situation and prevents losing modifications by accident during the updates.

 A very delicate matter when publishing photos on the web (or anywhere actually) is color management.
 What looks good on one monitor usually looks different (read: “bad”) on another one, or on paper.
-My goal is to publish pictures taken with a Canon EOS 40D camera in web galleries (ZenPhoto, Gallery, Flickr, etc.) or flash based galleries (such as SimpleViewer).
+My goal is to publish pictures taken with a Canon EOS 40D camera in web galleries (ZenPhoto, Gallery, , etc.) or flash based galleries (such as SimpleViewer).
 I use Apple Aperture to manage and edit my pictures on a MacBook.
 Here is what I have learned and decided to use.

 Continue reading ‘Getting colors right from the camera to the web,